andyfischer/ai-coding-tools/ts-rubberstamp/README.md

-# TypeScript Hook Validator
+# ts-rubberstamp

-Rust-based Claude Code hook that automatically approves some safe TypeScript file edits.
+Claude Code hook that automatically approves some safe TypeScript file edits.

-## Features

-Will auto-approve edits to Typescript files that are:
+Currently the tool will autoapprove changes that look like:

 - **Formatting-only changes**: Whitespace, indentation, and formatting adjustments
 - **Import statement changes**: Adding, modifying, or removing import statements